afbwilliam/NODE2StageApproach/README.md

 # NODE 2-Stage Approach
- Examples to illustrate NODE 2-Stage Approach to parameter estimation of Ordinary Differential Equations (ODEs) (see reference [1]).
+The examples in this repository illustrate the NODE 2-Stage Approach to parameter estimation of Ordinary Differential Equations (ODEs) (see reference [1]).
 Examples also illustrate tips for successful estimation of system dynamics from training data.

 ## Requirements